ankit7469/DSA-PROBLEM-2/README.md

 🔑 Key Insight

-The tree grows in two alternating phases:
+- The tree grows in two alternating phases:
  Spring: the height doubles
  Summer: the height increases by 1
-The final height depends on applying these phases in order for each cycle.
+- The final height depends on applying these phases in order for each cycle.

 🧠 Concept

-The tree starts with an initial height of 1.
+- The tree starts with an initial height of 1.
 Growth happens cyclically:

-First cycle is Spring
+- First cycle is Spring
-Second cycle is Summer
+- Second cycle is Summer
-This pattern repeats for all cycles
+- This pattern repeats for all cycles
-The height is updated step-by-step based on the type of cycle.
+- The height is updated step-by-step based on the type of cycle.

 🧩 Core Concepts

-• Initial State: Tree height starts at 1
+- Initial State: Tree height starts at 1
-• Alternating Growth: Spring (×2), Summer (+1)
+- Alternating Growth: Spring (×2), Summer (+1)
-• Cycle-Based Logic: Growth depends on cycle number
+- Cycle-Based Logic: Growth depends on cycle number
-• Iteration: Each cycle updates the height
+- Iteration: Each cycle updates the height
-• Deterministic Process: Same input always produces the same height
+- Deterministic Process: Same input always produces the same height

 ---------------------------------------------------------------------------------------------------------------------------
 ## Probelm 3.
 Angry Professor
 ---------------------------------------------------------------------------------------------------------------------------
+🎯 Purpose

+To decide whether a class is cancelled or not based on the number of students who arrive on time.

+🔑 Key Insight

+- Only students who arrive on time or early (arrival time ≤ 0) are counted.
+- If the number of such students is less than the required threshold, the class is cancelled.

+🧠 Concept

+- Each test case represents one class.
+For that class:
+- Student arrival times are checked.
+- Students with arrival time ≤ 0 are considered present on time.
+- The class is cancelled if the count of on-time students is strictly less than the threshold value.

+🧩 Core Concepts

+- On-Time Condition: Arrival time ≤ 0
+- Threshold Logic: Minimum number of students required to conduct the class
+- Comparison Rule: Cancel class when on-time count < threshold
+- Multiple Test Cases: Each test case is evaluated independently
+- Binary Decision: Output is either cancellation or continuation